Tyre Nichols footage sparks NC body camera footage law discussion

 Now with the footage being released of the fatal beating of Tyre Nichols, Rep. Brown said it’s about transparency.

-“The truth needs to be told and sometimes it can be a little harsh to see what actually happened but at least there’s transparency and I think people will respect you more when they see you’re not trying to hide anything.”
+“The truth needs to be told and sometimes it can be a little harsh to see what actually happened but at least there’s transparency and I think people will respect you more when they see you’re not trying to hide anything,” Brown said.

-WNCT reached out to republican law makers on the topic but haven’t received any statements or responses.
-If we do, we’ll keep you up to date.
+WNCT reached out to Republican lawmakers on the topic but hasn’t received any statements or responses.